Country Information Lookup

 Can I search by ISO code instead of country name?

 Yes.
-Country search accepts ISO alpha-2, ISO alpha-3, numeric codes, and several other signals.
-Exact country identifiers remain strong matches even when a narrower search-signal mode is selected.
+Country search accepts ISO alpha-2, ISO alpha-3, and numeric country codes.
+Exact identifiers stay strong matches even when another Search signals mode is selected.

-Why did one calling code return several countries?
+Why did one calling code or currency return several countries?

-Some international calling codes are shared.
-Use Match Ledger to review all ranked records, then verify the country or territory before using the code in a phone-number workflow.
+Calling codes and currencies can be shared.
+Use Match Ledger to compare the ranked rows, then verify the exact country or territory before copying a code into another workflow.

 What does the fallback catalog mean?

-It means the live REST Countries catalog was unavailable and the page is using a small fallback sample catalog.
-The sample keeps the interface usable, but it is not complete enough for data cleanup or coverage checks.
+It means the live REST Countries v3.1 catalog could not be loaded and the page is using a small fallback sample.
+The sample keeps the lookup usable, but it is not complete enough for coverage checks.

-Does UN member mean the same thing as independent?
+Does United Nations membership mean the same thing as independence?

 No. Status flags can show independent status, United Nations membership, and source status separately.
-Check the specific flag you need and verify policy-sensitive work against official sources.
+Check the specific flag you need and verify sensitive work against official sources.

 Glossary: